dfelinto/blender-manual/manual/render/freestyle/view_layer/line_style/texture.rst

 It is noted that the texture image ``FS_floral_brush.png`` shown in the screen capture is an example of Freestyle brush images with tips.
-Specifically, the upper half of the image is used as a seamless horizontal tile of the stroke body, whereas the parts in the lower half are tips (stroke caps) at both ends of the stroke.
+Specifically, the upper half of the image is used as a seamless horizontal tile of the stroke body.
+Whereas the parts in the lower half are tips (stroke caps) at both ends of the stroke.